If God “fine-tuned” the Universe, then does God need a fine-tuner (designer)?

 One popular argument for God's existence is the fine-tuning argument.
 The most academically respected version roughly runs through the following steps:

 This means that, if God doesn't exist, the Universe's being life-permitting is very epistemically improbable; i.e. surprising.
-(The likelihood is 1 divided by the number of physically possible ways the Universe's laws could have been life prohibiting.)
+(The likelihood is 1 divided by the number of all those physically possible ways the Universe's laws could have been life prohibiting.
+To illustrate, suppose the likelihood of a life-permitting universe existing on the hypothesis of atheism is less than .0000001).

-b.
-This tu quoque argument is also a “red herring” (off-topic).
+- This tu quoque argument is a “red herring” (off-topic).
 After all, it is at best an argument against God's existence to be discussed elsewhere, and is not an actual response to the fine-tuning argument itself.
+It also represents faltering objections to anyone who is using a design inference:

-c.
-This also is wildly confused about principles for acceptability in inferences to the best explanation (abductive reasoning).
-I.e. even if one were making an inference to the best explanation, it happens to be entirely legitimate for x to be a best explanation, even if x itself has no explanation.2
+- As alluded to above, this retort also is wildly confused about principles for acceptability in inferences to the best explanation (abductive reasoning).
+Basically, even if one were making an inference to the best explanation, it happens to be entirely legitimate for x to be a best explanation, even if x itself has no explanation.

-e.
-This also assumes God is not simple, despite the fact that most theologians do believe God is simple (very simple).3 Moreover:
+- This also assumes God is not simple, despite the fact that most theologians justifiably do believe God is simple, even more simple than an electron or other fundamental particle.

 Paul Davies (renowned physicist, prof. at London etc.): “A branch of mathematics called algorithmic complexity theory can be used to provide rigorous definitions of simplicity and complexity.
 One surprising feature of these definitions is that the whole can sometimes be simpler than its component parts.
 Thus God-plus-universe can be simpler than either God or the universe in isolation.” [“Universes galore: Where will it all end?” in Universe or Multiverse? ed.
 Carr (Cambridge, 2007) 489-490.]